elastic/kibana/x-pack/plugins/apm/dev_docs/apm_queries.md

 }
 ```

+Please note: `metricset.name: transaction` was only recently introduced.
+To retain backwards compatability we still use the old filter `{ "exists": { "field": "transaction.duration.histogram" }}` when filtering for aggregated transactions.

 ### Latency

 Latency is the duration of transactions.
 This can be calculated using transaction events or metric events (aggregated transactions).